ppate460/Project_Atlas.kitchen/README.md

 # Project_Atlas.kitchen
-This is a group project about making a updated user interface similar to a start up Atlas Kitchen
+This is a group project about making an updated version of user interface similar to a start up "Atlas Kitchen"